It is health that is real wealth and not pieces of gold and silver. – Mahatma Gandhi

 The state of Utah enacted the Newborn Safe Haven Law in 2001.
 The Newborn Safe Haven Law allows desperate parents to anonymously relinquish an infant in a safe, legal and confidential manner at any hospital in the state of Utah.

 Each day over a 1000 people in the United States suffer a heart attack.
 Sadly, only 12% of those individuals are likely to survive.
 Immediate High School Cardiopulmonary Resuscitation (CPR) and Automated External Defibrillator (AED) use can triple the rate of survival but not enough people know how to perform effective CPR or use an AED.

 With support from the Utah State Legislature, American Heart Association, and the Utah Department of Health, the Utah State Board of Education (USBE) will provide a reimbursement of $6.00 per pupil specifically for the high-quality CPR and the use of an AED.
 These funds are available 2017-2018 school year.
 This is specifically for hands-on training in proper use of CPR/AED, not certification.

 These funds support high school Health classes.
 Districts must apply by October 1, 2018 for these per pupil funds.
 Funds will be distributed twice a year through the reimbursement process.

-Subscribe to be on our Health Education Team!
+Subscribe to be on our Health Education Team using the Utah Education Network (UEN) Mailing List!
 The team with receive e-mail notification about what is going on in Utah’s Health and Physical Education world with information about professional development opportunities, interesting articles, pertinent information, and curriculum resources.